SBERA121896/University-Management-System/README.md

 # University-Management-System
 A MySQL-based system for managing students, courses, instructors, and enrollments with SQL features like triggers, views, and stored procedures.
-# University Management System

-A MySQL-based project for managing students, instructors, courses, and enrollments.

 ## Features
 - Database Schema Design